Skip to content

 )

-The validation_exception_handler handles Pydantic validation errors:
+The validation_exception_handler handles Pydantic validation errors and includes the errors array:

 async def validation_exception_handler(

-request: Request, exc: ValidationError
+request: Request, exc: Any

 ) -> Response: